 In the UK, the uke has made its way into schools for use by school bands – a welcome progression from the excruciating recorder lessons of old.
-We're told that in Canada the ukulele has been a staple of music classes for decades.
+And in Canada we're told that the ukulele has been a staple of music classes for decades.

-Other than getting your head around the high 'G' on the lowest string, ukuleles are relatively straightforward for guitar players to pick up, and they're tuned in fifths as well.
-In this guide you'll even find a 'guitalele', which is a 6-string uke that's strung A-A like a baritone guitar.
+Other than getting your head around the high 'G' on the lowest string, ukuleles are relatively straightforward for guitar players to learn, and they're tuned in fifths as well.
+In this guide you'll even find a 'guitalele', which is a 6-string uke that's strung A-A like a baritone guitar!